chhayanshp11/chhayanshp11.github.io/content/hero/index.md

 buttonText: 'Contact Me'
 ---

-I'm an Data Engineering and Analytics Enthusiast transforming complex data into actionable intelligence with a goal-driven creative mindset and passion for learning and innovating.
+I'm an Data Science and Cyber Security Enthusiast with a goal-driven creative mindset and passion for learning and innovating.

 Currently pursuing my MS in Information Technology and Management from [The University of Texas at Dallas.](https://www.utdallas.edu/).